MockingbirdME/game_md/Dev's D20 version/core rules.md

   - **Strain Traits:**

 # Traits

-## Background/Starting Traits:
+Traits have a number of properties:
+- Requirements: some traits have one or more requirements, these may be a specific strain limitation, some number of other traits with a shared keyword, or another specific trait(s).
+- Keywords: nearly all traits have at least one keyword, represented by italic words at the beginning of the traits description; some keywords are only important for other traits that reference them while other's have specific meanings as detailed below.
+  - Advanced: a character may have only one advanced trait plus one advanced trait for every three levels they've gained.
+  - Heroic: a character may have only one heroic trait for every 5 levels they've gained.
+  - Epic: a character may have only one epic trait for every 10 levels they've gained.
-Background Traits can only be taken at character creation or with GM approval during a campaign.
+  - Starting: a character can only take this trait at character creation or with allowance from the GM after they've woven a reason for it into the storyline.

-### Air Sacks
-**Requirements:** denja.
-the character can hold their breath for ten times as long as normal.
-### Cool Temperament
-**Requirements:** none.
-the character gains one level of advantage on rolls to resist fear.
-### Claws and Webbed Feet
-**Requirements:** denja.
-the character gains advantage on swim and climb skill checks.
-### Gliding Membrane
-**Requirements:** denja.
-the character may take the *glide* move action provided they are not wearing clothing or armor that prevents the membrane running from wrist to ankle from opening and are not encumbered.
-Additionally, provided the conditions for the character gliding are met they suffer only half damage from falling.
-### Great Strength
-**Requirements:** rhosk or teejee. the character treats their size as one higher for the purpose of lifting and carrying capacity, teejee may take this trait multiple times.
+## General Traits
 ### Hardy
-**Requirements:** none.
-the character gains advantage on rolls to resist illness and poisons.
+The character gains advantage on rolls to resist illness and poisons.
+### Healthy
+Each time a character takes this trait they increase their max wounds by one plus their body stat, minimum of two total max wounds.
+The increase to max wounds granted by this trait is recalculated if the character's body attribute changes.
 ### Large/Small Size
-**Requirements:** none.
-Increase or decrease the character's size by one.
+_Starting_ Increase or decrease the character's size by one.
-### Natural Armor, Scales
-**Requirements:** Denja.
-the character has natural armor with *armor value* ???, *body value* 0 and *resistance (concussive and penetrating)* 1
-### Natural Weapon, Clawed Fingers
-**Requirements:** denja.
-the character's brawling attacks may inflict penetrating damage, doing so reduces the max bonus body damage of the attack to +1.
-### Used to the Cold
-**Requirements:** none.
-the character gains two to their *resistance (cold)* attribute each time they take this trait.

-## General Traits

-### Adventure's Health
-**Requirements:** none.
-Each time a character takes this trait they increase their max wounds by two.
 ### Linguist
-**Requirements:** none.
 The character learns one spoken or written language or two spoken languages for which they already know a related language.
+### Specialized Training, Novice
+The character gains rank one in three secondary skills.
-### Skilled
+### Specialized Training, Skilled
-**Requirements:** none.
-Each time a character takes this trait do one of the following:
+The character increases two secondary skills from rank one to rank two.
+### Specialized Training, Expert
+_Advanced_ The character increases one secondary skill from rank two to rank three.
+### Specialized Training, Master
+_Heroic_ The character increases one secondary skill from rank three to rank four.
+### Training, Novice
-* Gain rank one (Novice) in a new skill and one rank in one of that skills secondary skills
+The character gains rank one in a new skill and one rank in one of that skills secondary skills
+### Training, Skilled
-* Increase a skill from rank one (Novice) to rank two (Proficient).
+_Advanced_ The character increases a skill from rank one to rank two.
-* Choose three secondary skills, for each of those skills either gain rank one or increase its existing rank by one.
+### Training, Expert
+_Heroic_ The character increases one skill from rank two to rank three.
-### Highly Skilled
+### Training, Master
-**Requirements:** level 5, plus 10 for each time the character has already taken this trait.
-Each time a character takes this trait do one of the following:
-* Increase a rank two (Proficient) skill, that the character has at least 5 ranks worth of secondary skills in, to rank three (Expert).
-* Increase a rank three skill (Expert), that the character has at least 10 ranks worth of secondary skills in, to rank four (Master).
+_Epic_ The character increases one skill from rank three to rank four.
 ### Heroic Attribute
 **Requirements:** level 10, plus 15 for each time the character has already taken this trait.
+_Epic_ One of the character's primary attribute's is increased by one one.
+This can not increase any trait to higher than +3 plus the strains racial adjustment to that attribute.

 ## Mage Traits

 ## Warrior Traits
 ### Combat Reflexes
-**Requirements:** 2 total warrior traits.
 The character gains an additional reaction each turn, this reaction can only be used to make a free attack.
 ### Combat Reflexes, Advanced
-**Requirements:** Combat Reflexes, 5 total warrior traits.
+**Requirements:** Combat Reflexes
-The additional reaction gained from *combat reflexes* can now be used for any reaction.
+_Advanced_ The additional reaction gained from *combat reflexes* can now be used for any reaction.
 ### Combat Reflexes, Heroic
-**Requirements:** Advanced Combat Reflexes, 8 total warrior traits.
+**Requirements:** Advanced Combat Reflexes
-Gain an additional reaction each turn.
+_Heroic_ Gain an additional reaction each turn.
 ### Danger Sense
-**Requirements:** 2 total warrior traits.
 The character is never *flat footed* when conscious and unrestrained.
 ### Danger Sense, Advanced
-**Requirements:** Danger Sense, 5 total warrior traits.
+**Requirements:** Danger Sense
-The character still benefits from their melee, ranged, and magic defense bonuses when *surprised*, conscious, and unrestrained.
+_Advanced_ The character still benefits from their melee, ranged, and magic defense bonuses when *surprised*, conscious, and unrestrained.
 ### Danger Sense, Heroic
-**Requirements:** Advanced Danger Sense, 8 total warrior traits.
+**Requirements:** Advanced Danger Sense
-The character may act on rounds when they are surprised, if their initiative would be before all non-surprised enemies they act after the enemy with the highest initiative.
+_Heroic_ The character may act on rounds when they are surprised, if their initiative would be before all non-surprised enemies they act after the enemy with the highest initiative.
 ### Duelist
-**Requirements:** 2 total warrior traits.
 The character may spend one action point to choose one character within this trait's range of 10 hexes to be their dueling opponent.
 The character may spend their reaction to add one level of disadvantage to an attack's skill check against them made by their dueling opponent provided the attack was made from within range and no other character is within melee range of them or grant one level of advantage to an attack skill check they make against their dueling opponent within range provided they are in melee range of no other character.
 A character ceases to be a dueling opponent if another character is made a dueling opponent or if they leave the character's sight for a full round.
 ### Duelist, Defensive
-**Requirements:** Duelist, 5 total warrior traits.
+**Requirements:** Duelist
-When the character spends their reaction to add a level of disadvantage to their dueling opponent they now add one level of disadvantage to all eligible attacks from their opponent until the character's next turn.
+_Advanced_ When the character spends their reaction to add a level of disadvantage to their dueling opponent they now add one level of disadvantage to all eligible attacks from their opponent until the character's next turn.
 ### Duelist, Distance
-**Requirements:** Duelist, 5 total warrior traits.
+**Requirements:** Duelist
-The range for Duelist's effects is increased to 30 hexes.
+_Advanced_ The range for Duelist's effects is increased to 30 hexes.
 ### Duelist, Melee
-**Requirements:** Duelist, 5 total warrior traits.
+**Requirements:** Duelist
-The character no longer requires that no other character is within melee range of them to use their reaction for to gain benefits from duelist traits.
+_Advanced_ The character no longer requires that no other character is within melee range of them to use their reaction for to gain benefits from duelist traits.
 ### Duelist, Heroic
-**Requirements:** Duelist and either Defensive Duelist, Distance Duelist, or Melee Duelist, and 8 total warrior traits.
-When the character spends their reaction to grant disadvantage to one or more attacks by their dueling opponent they gain one level of advantage on their next eligible attack against their dueling opponent before the end of their next turn.
+**Requirements:** Duelist and either Defensive Duelist, Distance Duelist, or Melee Duelist _Heroic_ When the character spends their reaction to grant disadvantage to one or more attacks by their dueling opponent they gain one level of advantage on their next eligible attack against their dueling opponent before the end of their next turn.
 ### Fast Reflexes
-**Requirements:** none.
 For each time a character has this trait they gain a +1 bonus to their initiative.
 ### Fueled by Pain
-**Requirements:** 2 total warrior traits increased by 3 for each time the character has already taken this trait.
-Each time the character suffers at least as many wounds as they have instances of this trait they recover a number of stamina equal to the number of times they've taken this trait.
+Each time the character suffers at least one wound, they recover one stamina.
+### Fueled by Pain, Advanced
+**Requirements:** Fueled by Pain
+_Advanced_ Increase the number of wounds the character recovers from the Fueled by Pain trait to 2.
+### Fueled by Pain, Heroic
+**Requirements:** Advanced Fueled by Pain
+_Advanced_ Increase the number of wounds the character recovers from the Fueled by Pain trait to 2 + the character's body.
 ### Hard to Kill
-**Requirements:** 8 total warrior traits.
-Once per scene the character may spend their reaction to halve the number of wounds they would suffer from an attack.
+_Heroic_ Once per scene the character may spend their reaction to suffer no damage from one attack.
+The controlling player may decide to use this ability after they know the damage the character would take.
-### Warrior's Health
-**Requirements:** none.
-Each time a character takes this trait they increase their max wounds by one plus their body stat, minimum of one.
-The increase to max wounds granted by this trait is recalculated if the character's body attribute changes.
 ### Mobile Combatant
-**Requirements:** 2 warrior traits.
 The character doubles their melee defense bonus against free attacks provided they have not taken the disengage action this turn.
 ### Mobile Combatant, Advanced
-**Requirements:** Mobile Combatant, 5 total warrior traits.
+**Requirements:** Mobile Combatant
-The character gains their mobile combatant defense bonus to free attacks even if they've taken the disengage action this turn.
+_Advanced_ The character gains their mobile combatant defense bonus to free attacks even if they've taken the disengage action this turn.
 ### Mobile Combatant, Heroic
-**Requirements:** Advanced Mobile Combatant, 8 total warrior traits.
+**Requirements:** Advanced Mobile Combatant
-The character no longer provokes free attacks.
+_Heroic_ The character no longer provokes free attacks.
+### Multi-Attack
+**Requirements:** 5 warrior traits, at least rank 2 in *Melee Combat*.
+_Epic_ The first time the character would receive disadvantage to a melee skill check for having already taken a melee action each turn ignore that penalty.
 ### Push the Body
-**Requirements:** 2 total warrior traits increased by 3 for each time the character has already taken this trait.
-Once per turn the character may recover 5 plus 3 for each instance of this trait they have beyond the first *stamina* and suffer one *fatigue*.
+Once per turn the character may recover up to 3 *stamina* and suffer one *fatigue*.
+### Push the Body, Advanced
+**Requirements:** Push the Body
+_Advanced_ Increase the stamina regained when the character uses Push the Body by their body stat.
+### Push the Body, Heroic
+**Requirements:** Advanced Push the Body
+_Heroic_ Double the stamina regained when the character uses Push the Body.
 ### Quick Draw
-**Requirements:** 2 warrior traits.
 The first *ready/stow item* action the character takes each turn has an action point cost of 0.
+### Quick Draw, Advanced
+_Advanced_ The first two *ready/stow item* actions the character takes each turn has an action point cost of 0.
+### Quick Draw, Heroic
+_Heroic_ The first 2 plus the character's reflexes, if positive, *ready/stow item* actions the character takes each turn has an action point cost of 0.
 ### Tough
-**Requirements:** 2 total warrior traits increased by 3 for each time the character has already taken this trait..
-Each time a character takes this trait increase their toughness by one.
+_Advanced_ Each time a character takes this trait increase their toughness by one.
 ### Two Weapon Fighting
-**Requirements:** 2 warrior traits.
 The character does not suffer the normal level of disadvantage when performing an attack with their off-hand.
 Additionally they may make *Off-Hand Attack* actions with weapons that have the *one-handed* keyword but gain a level of disadvantage when doing so.
 ### Two Weapon Fighting, Advanced
-**Requirements:** Two Weapon Fighting, 5 warrior traits.
+**Requirements:** Two Weapon Fighting
-If the character has already taken an attack action on their turn with their primary hand or a weapon wielded in it the first *Off-Hand Attack* action they make on this turn does not cost an action point.
+_Advanced_ If the character has already taken an attack action on their turn with their primary hand or a weapon wielded in it the first *Off-Hand Attack* action they make on this turn does not cost an action point.
 Additionally they may make *Off-Hand Attack* actions with weapons that have the *hand-and-a-half* keyword but gain a level of disadvantage when doing so.
 ### Two Weapon Fighting, Heroic
-**Requirements:** Advanced Two Weapon Fighting, 8 warrior traits.
-The character no longer gains a level of disadvantage when making *Off-Hand Attack* actions with weapons that have the *one-handed* or *hand-and-a-half* keywords.
+**Requirements:** Advanced Two Weapon Fighting _Heroic_ The character no longer gains a level of disadvantage when making *Off-Hand Attack* actions with weapons that have the *one-handed* or *hand-and-a-half* keywords.
 Additionally, as long as the character has already made a  attack on their turn with their primary hand or a weapon wielded in it, the first *Off-Hand Attack* action the character takes each round may be treated as a *Bash*, *Disarm*, *Distracting Attack*, *Power Attack*, *Reckless Attack*, *Throw*, or *Loose, Shoot, Fire* action performed with the character's off-hand or ready weapon wielded in their off-hand; this attack costs an additional stamina but still costs no action points.

 # Skill Checks
 When a character may wishes to attempt an action where success is not certain and failure is not guaranteed, or when a character’s degree of success or failure matters, the GM may call for a skill check.